xw-wang-glow/mit-6-null/week1/fri/README.md

-A busy day,but successfully installed ubuntu 20.04.1 sysytem on my laptop
+A busy day,but successfully installed ubuntu 20.04.1 system on my laptop